zaqqaz/jest-allure/readme.md

 Jest-allure doesn't support jest-circus. (but PR's are welcome)

-**As starting from jest@27 it uses jest-circus as default testrunner you must updated jest.config.js and set:**
+**As starting from jest@27 it uses jest-circus as default testrunner you must update jest.config.js and set:**

 ```
 "testRunner": "jest-jasmine2"